 MACU Online Etiquette for Live Remote Learning Success

-As many students prepare for online classes for the first time, MACU's Student Services team has compiled a list of online etiquette that can be used to help make your learning experience a success!
+As many students prepare for online classes for the first time, MACU's Office of Academic Affairs has compiled a list of online etiquette that can be used to help make your learning experience a success!

 1. Be on Time